 Also, you need to consider the risks of detoxing on your own without medical supervision.
 You could easily run into a medical complication and find that you’re not able to get help.
 It’s much safer to go through the process when you’re in a supervised and monitored facility.

 If you’re in need of drug detox, we can provide you with a referral to an excellent facility.
 That will take so much of the guesswork out of where you should go to get help.
-Afterwards, our IOP program is available to assist you with the next step in your recovery.
+Afterward, our IOP program is available to assist you with the next step in your recovery.